yichizhang/LazyCocoa/README.md

 GenColor-Mac
 ============

-An app to generate UIColor/ NSColor class methods from your color settings text file.
+GenColor is a Mac app written in Swift to help you generate UIColor/ NSColor class methods from your color settings text file.

 ![Screenshot 1](https://raw.githubusercontent.com/yichizhang/GenColor-Mac/master/Screenshots/screen1.png)